Nuix/discover-extension-sdk/README.md

-# Ringtail UI Extension SDK
+# Ringtail User Interface Extension SDK
-This SDK provides an API to communicate with Ringtail's UI, implemented around [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for secure cross-origin communications.
-It manages serializing context and change events through JSON messages and coordinating message responses so that User Interface Extensions (UIX) don't have to worry about the details.
+This SDK provides an API to communicate with Ringtail's UI for use in UI Extensions, part of Ringtail's extensibility model.

 ## [API Documentation](API.md)

-## Ringtail Apps
+## User Interface Extensions
-User Interface Extensions (UIXs) are the user-visible faces of Ringtail apps.
-Ringtail loads up UIX web applications inline in its interface and provides them user and workspace context and Connect API access.
-Given that, simple, single-page web applications can comprise complete Ringtail apps.
+Ringtail can be extended by embedding 3rd party web applications directly into it's interface.
+Such external applications are called User Interface Extensions (UIX).
+Ringtail provides them user and workspace context and Connect API access so they can read and write data to Ringtail and respond to user actions in Ringtail's UI.

-The below diagram shows a minimal UIX deployment (green).
-This SDK (yellow) registers UIXs with Ringtail and exposes access to the Ringtail client state and Connect API.
+The below diagram shows how an external web application (green) can communicate with Ringtail (blue).
+This SDK (yellow) provides the glue for UIX clients to communicate directly with Ringtail.

 ![Ringtail App Communication](https://docs.google.com/drawings/d/e/2PACX-1vQaelod9Flf14CCSyP4MhR4Qznl6n_0EllVzdNiB5gnvsdsYqO5bcwMbTphlMZUbr7tgKqqniZ0HuOx/pub?w=572&h=272)